RAG in Production: Fix Chunking and Re-Ranking Before Touching Embeddings

 - Good precision and recall, low faithfulness → prompting or model problem, not a retrieval problem.

-2. Chunking is the highest-leverage intervention
+2. Chunking is usually the first structural intervention

 # Naive: fixed-size chunks regardless of document structure